Citation, DOI & article data

-The Kallmann syndrome (KS) is characterised by hypogonadotropic hypogonadism associated with anosmia or hyposmia.
-When anosmia is absent it is simply referred to as idiopathic hypogonadotropic hypogonadism (IHH).
+Kallmann syndrome is a rare genetic disorder characterized by hypogonadotropic hypogonadism associated with anosmia or hyposmia.
+When anosmia is absent, a similar syndrome is referred to as normosmic idiopathic hypogonadotropic hypogonadism.

 It is a rare disorder with an estimated prevalence of one in 10,000 males and one in 50,000 females 1,3.
-Both clinically and genetically Kallmann is heterogeneous, and although most cases are sporadic with all modes of inheritance been described 1,3.
+Both clinically and genetically Kallmann is heterogeneous, and although most cases are sporadic, all modes of inheritance have been described 1,3.

 Occasionally the diagnosis is made earlier due to investigation of other associated anomalies, including: